EMERGENCY MEDICAL TECHNICIAN BASIC CERTIFICATE PROGRAM:

 - Age: Students must be 18 years old at the completion of the program

 - CPR: Students are required to become certified in Cardio Pulmonary Resuscitation (CPR) within the first 30 days of class.
 The certification must be at the BLS / Healthcare Provider level or equivalent, meet the current ECC/ILCOR guidelines, and remain valid for a minimum of one year beyond the course completion date.
-Westfield State University offers this course through the American Heart Association; the cost of the course is $75.00.
+Westfield State University offers this course through the American Heart Association.
 To register, click on the link for CPR Certification below to see available upcoming classes.
 Students who take the course outside of the University will be required to provide a copy of their certificate to the program’s teaching staff within the first 30 days of class.
 Students who fail to meet this deadline will be removed from the course/dismissed from the Program, as applicable.

 - FEMA: Students are required to complete Federal Emergency Management Agency (FEMA) courses ICS 100, an introduction to the Incident Command System, and NIMS 700, an overview of the National Incident Management System.
 Both classes are free and can be taken online at https://training.fema.gov.
 Students are required to provide copies of their ICS 100 and NIMS 700 certificates to the program’s teaching staff within the first 30 days of class.
 Students who fail to meet this deadline will be removed from the course/dismissed from the Program, as applicable.